 What do I need to know?

 Shinsei Bank proves itself eager to welcome you as a potential member of their institution for banking on the homepage for the website.
-A detail I can recognize right away is the obviously placed buttons on the site where you can click to access a page on the website detailing all the important information on how to open an official banking account at Shinsei Bank, along with the services Shinsei Bank provides.
+A detail I can recognize right away is the clearly placed buttons on the site where you can click to access a page on the website detailing all the important information on how to open an official banking account at Shinsei Bank, along with the services Shinsei Bank provides.

 If you do not have a residency in Japan and do not possess a residency card, then Shinsei Bank will not allow you to open a new account.
-More specifically, you must qualify as a Japanese resident as defined under the Foreign Exchange and Foreign Trade Act in order to open a banking account at Shinsei bank.
-Important information on how to open an account for residents of Japan actually is further down the page on the website and is written in a clear manner, designed to be convenient and friendly to users.
+More specifically, you must qualify as a Japanese resident as defined under the Foreign Exchange and Foreign Trade Act to open a banking account at Shinsei bank.
+Important information on how to open an account for residents of Japan is further down the page on the website and is written in a clear manner, designed to be convenient and friendly to users.
 The process is simplified using a step-by-step explanation that answers all of your questions.

 If you scroll down the homepage for the Japan Post Bank website, for example, you will find a section labeled "Service Information" about halfway down the site.
 Two links are underneath the section that is "International ATM Services" and "International Remittances."
 When I selected the first former, I found myself led to a page on the website with important information on the ATM system used by the Japan Post Bank.
 A green stamp underneath both links also leads to the same page on the website for Japan Post Bank.
 Thus, it does not matter which one of the two you click on, the link or the stamp, because they lead to the very same page.